yt59/yt59/README.md

 Hated

-> They are not worth it, but they can use credit of the Ones with value. by saying they are not worthy of my time, I mean any time even talking time. it's a favor to them that I am answering them.
+> They are not worth it, but they can use credit of the ones with value. by saying they are not worthy of my time, I mean any time even talking time. it's a favor to them that I am answering them.

 People